R&B

 Race, Money, and the Mainstream (1950–Present)

-In the 1950s, white artists like Pat Boone recorded note-for-note covers of Black originals for segregated radio.
-LaVern Baker watched Georgia Gibbs copy her arrangements and outsell her—leading Baker to petition Congress for arrangement copyright protection.
-She failed.
+In the 1950s, the crossover dynamic was nakedly exploitative.
+White artists like Pat Boone recorded note-for-note covers of Black originals specifically for segregated radio stations that wouldn't play Black artists.
+Little Richard's 'Tutti Frutti' and Fats Domino's 'Ain't That a Shame' both had their sales cannibalized by Boone covers that reached audiences the originals couldn't access.
+LaVern Baker watched Georgia Gibbs copy her arrangement of 'Tweedle Dee' measure for measure and outsell her—leading Baker to petition Congress in 1955 for arrangement copyright protection.
+She failed; the law wouldn't protect arrangements for another decade.

 Big Mama Thornton